kaerusapiens/20240621_classic_site/readme/notes.md

 - [Using Node.js vs. Apache](#comparison)

 # log
-1. installed express
+1. `npm init`

+initializes a new Node.js project and creates a package.json file with default settings

+2. `npm install express`
-2. `node app.js`
+3. `node app.js`

 # repository_purpose
 for creating classic site and host on local node.js.